Will Your Employer Pay for Your Masters Degree

 Tips for Negotiating Tuition Assistance:

-• Align with Company Goals: Show how your degree or coursework will enhance productivity, leadership, or specialized expertise within your role.
+• Align with Company Goals: Show how your degree improves performance and supports organizational needs.

 5. Maximizing Employer Tuition Benefits